Two-Time Olympic Medalist Weibrecht Joins NASTAR Family

 Ski racing fans across the country can rest easy, however, as Weibrecht has recently signed on to be an official NASTAR pacesetter this coming winter.
 Weibrecht will join the likes of former teammates Daron Rahlves, Marco Sullivan, and other American skiing legends as they travel across the country as patrons of the sport to various NASTAR events.

-In-between his NASTAR responsibilities, Weibrecht will be busy finishing off his final year of study at Dartmouth College, and has plans to graduate next summer with a degree in earth sciences.
-Additionally, Weibrecht will be taking on marketing and guest services responsibilities at his family’s Lake Placid hotel, the Mirror Lake Inn.
+Weibrecht finished off his final year of study at Dartmouth College last year and graduated with a degree in earth sciences.
+Additionally, Weibrecht took on marketing and guest services responsibilities at his family’s Lake Placid hotel, the Mirror Lake Inn.

 “I used to do it when I was a kid,” he says of his NASTAR roots growing up in Lake Placid.
 “I remember having NASTAR pins and thinking that they were awesome when I was eight years old.
 It’s a fun thing, it’s a cool thing, and it brings the sport to a much wider audience and I think that’s great.”